the0neWhoKnocks/writeups/code_patterns/README.md

 name if a refactor is required without the added worry of breaking any JS interactions.
 And two, it tells us that the DOM node is being utilized by JS for some sort of interaction.
-There is no need to add a JS class to a node unlesss it's being used by JS, just like there's no need to add a CSS class to a node unless it's being styled.
+There is no need to add a JS class to a node unless it's being used by JS, just like there's no need to add a CSS class to a node unless it's being styled.

 Another thing to note is the naming convention of the CSS & JS classes.

 ### Markup - Styling Classes

-Utilizes a modified BEM sytax. `namespace` is the component name so something like `chat-module`. `name-of-class` would be the current element, something like `cta-btn`.
+Utilizes a modified BEM syntax. `namespace` is the component name so something like `chat-module`. `name-of-class` would be the current element, something like `cta-btn`.
 Combined they'd be `chat-module__cta-btn`.
 Ideally you'll only have one level per class.
 A level is defined by the two underscores.

-For modifiers (classes that describe the state of an element), the format would be `verb--adjective` or `namespace--verb--adjective` (depending on whether or not you have global modifiers setup that you don't want to conflict with).
+For modifiers (classes that describe the state of an element), the format would be `verb--adjective` or `namespace--verb--adjective` (depending on whether or not you have global modifiers set-up that you don't want to conflict with).
 Some examples would be `is--hidden`, `has--error`, or `was--successful`.

 ### Markup - Javascript Selectors